KshitijShah-GitHub/PythonSQLite3Test/README.md

 working with databases and GUI for the first time.

 ## Bugs:
-The add/remove/modify functions change database file correctly but do refresh the GUI frame correctly on modification/removal.
+The add/remove/modify functions change database file correctly but don't refresh the GUI frame correctly on modification/removal.